GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about Number Type Converter

-- Appears to be fully functional for binary, hex, octal, signed and unsigned 8 / 16 / 32 / 64 / 128-bit integers and 32 / 64-bit floating-point numbers
+- Appears to be fully functional for conversion between binary, hex, octal, signed and unsigned 8 / 16 / 32 / 64 / 128-bit integers and 32 / 64-bit floating-point numbers
 - This is an online version of the Windows App found [here](https://github.com/GitHubDragonFly/Number_Type_Converter) so check its description
 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Not all numbers might be easily visible on mobile devices so use only when needed